BytePhoenixCoding/BlockchainTokenSniper/README.md

 -	For this go to poocoin.app, click 'Wallet' and connect your Web3 wallet that you are using for your bot (eg. Metamask).
 -	It will then give you the list of tokens in your wallet and show you which ones have made the highest profit.
 -	Click the descending arrow next to the balance tab to show highest to lowest tokens value.
--	Then you can manually sell the tokens which have made you a profit on PancakeSwap.

 I keep getting ‘Transaction failed’ – what’s going on?
 Either: